richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 # How to Solve this?

-Unless you're an AoC veteran (and frankly even if you are you might not forsee this) whatever way you came up for solving this for part A is probably going to take a very long time to compute the final value, so with all the information at hand on both problems, lets see what ways we can solve this.
+Unless you're an AoC veteran (and frankly even if you are you might not foresee this) whatever way you came up for solving this for part A is probably going to take a very long time to compute the final value, so with all the information at hand on both problems, lets see what ways we can solve this.

 ## Depth First

 This is probably the simplest method, and the one most people I've talked to come up with.
 You start with a minimum value, you run each value through the layers and check it against the minimum, if it's smaller, update and continue, and then output the minimum value at the end.

-It's simple, succinct and for a programmer of any experinece you'll have it done in an hour (depending on your language, but we can come to that later)
+It's simple, succinct and for a programmer of any experience you'll have it done in an hour (depending on your language, but we can come to that later)

 ## Bredth First